stonybrook-lin539/main/source/main/04_universals/03_npi-licensing.md

 So the set of 5k-runners is necessarily a subset of all runners, but the set of runners is not guaranteed to be a subset of the set of 5k-runners (although this can happen if literally every runner is running a 5k).
 It is also clear that if every student ran a 5k, then every student ran, whereas the opposite does not hold.
 So all of a sudden the direction of inference is the other way round --- if the sentence is true for Y, then it is true for every **superset** of Y.
-This shows that even though *every* was downward entailing with respect to X, it is **upward entailing** with respect to Y.
+This shows that even though *every* was downward entailing with respect to X, it is **upward entailing** with respect to Y --- whereas *no* is downward entailing with respect to both X and Y.

 ::: exercise
 Show that *no* is downward entailing with respect to Y.